-- □ Your doctor will ask for a copayment for the office visit and additional copayments for each x-ray that is performed while you are there. - □ Your hospital will ask for separate cost sharing for outpatient hospital medical services and any radiological tests or Medicare Part B drugs administered while you are there. - □ The specific cost sharing that will apply depends on which services you receive.
+- ☐ Your doctor may ask for a copayment for the office visit and additional copayments for each x-ray that is performed while you are there. - ☐ Your hospital may ask for separate cost sharing for outpatient hospital medical services and any radiological tests or Medicare Part B drugs administered while you are there. - ☐ The specific cost sharing that will apply depends on which services you receive.
 The Medical Benefits Chart below lists the cost sharing that applies for each specific service.

-Abdominal Aortic Aneurysm Screening A one-time (once per lifetime) screening ultrasound for people at risk.
+Abdominal Aortic Aneurysm Screening

+A one-time (once per lifetime) screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.

-There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
-There is no coinsurance, copayment, or deductible for members eligible for this preventive screening. -- --- ---
+\$0 copayment for members eligible for this preventive screening.

+\$0 copayment for members eligible for this preventive screening.

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Acupuncture for chronic low back pain \$20 copayment for each Medicare-covered visit. \$20 copayment for each Medicare-covered visit.
-Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: You pay these amounts until you reach the out- of-pocket maximum.
-You pay these amounts until you reach the out- of-pocket maximum.
-For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); not associated with surgery; and not associated with pregnancy.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Acupuncture for chronic low back pain \$0 copayment for each Medicare-covered visit. \$0 copayment for each Medicare-covered visit.
+Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); not associated with surgery; and not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
-No more than 20 acupuncture treatments may be administered annually.
+No more than 20 acupuncture treatments will be covered by the plan annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
 Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
 Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, □ a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.
 Benefit is not covered when solely provided by an independent acupuncturist.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
-Routine Acupuncture Services Includes unlimited visits per plan year.
-Please turn to Section 4 Acupuncture Services of this chapter for more details about this benefit. \$20 copayment for each visit. \$20 copayment for each visit.
-Benefit is combined in and out-of-network.
+Ambulance Services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility \$0 copayment for each one-way Medicare-covered trip.
+Authorization is required for Non-emergency Medicare-covered ambulance ground and air